cmwylie19/prometheus-workshop/README.md

 EOF
 ```

-Make sure that the `ServiceAccount` `prometheus-operator` has the correct permissions
+Make sure that the service-account `prometheus-operator` has the correct permissions

 ```bash
 kubectl auth can-i get pods --as=system:serviceaccount:default:prometheus-operator -n demo